SrLicht/SCP-575/README.md

 ![Github All Releases](https://img.shields.io/github/downloads/SrLicht/SCP-575/total.svg)   <a href="https://github.com/SrLicht/SCP-575/releases"><img src="https://img.shields.io/github/v/release/SrLicht/SCP-575?include_prereleases&label=Last Release" alt="Releases"></a>

 # What does this do?
-This plugin tries to insert the SCP-575 to SCP:SL, every round there is a probability that the SCP-575 will spawn when spawning every so often a blackout will occur in LCZ or HCZ, when the blackout occurs it will take a random player that is in the blackout zone and spawn an NPC that will chase the player, if the player is touched by the SCP-575 he is eaten and killed in the process.
+This plugin inserts the SCP-575 in SCP:SL, every round there is a probability that the SCP-575 spawns, if it spawns in LCZ, HCZ and EZ (configurable) there will be blackouts, the players that are in the blackout zones are likely to meet the SCP-575, the SCP-575 will start chasing them, if the 575 touches them the players will be devoured and the SCP-575 will disappear for now.
+It is possible to make SCP-575 disappear by pointing a flashlight at it or by going to a lighted area.

 # Features
 * Allows the SCP-575 to play sounds.
 This is explained in [# Sounds](https://github.com/SrLicht/SCP-575#sounds)